 Originally from Cardiff I am now based in the city of Bristol in the UK.

-LATEST NEWS: I have opened a retail unit at Unit 4, Cargo 2, Wapping Wharf, Bristol, BS1 6ZA as of 6/5/17 (Closed Monday and Tuesday).
+I have a retail unit at Unit 4, Cargo 2, Wapping Wharf, Bristol, BS1 6ZA (Open Friday, Saturday, and Sunday post Covid-19 lockdown).

-You can also follow John Kelly 1880+ on Facebook and Twitter.
+You can also follow John Kelly 1880+ on Instagram and Twitter.

 Antique Welsh & Country Furniture plus more besides

 Vintage & Retro Furniture, Lighting, and related objects for the home